brugmanjoost/syncalot/README.md

     key2: (id, item) => item.identifer.userId - 100
 }).asArray({ commonIdsOnly: true })));
 ```
-The result then simply has the commonIds in arrays.
+The result then simply has the commonIds in arrays:
 ```
 {
   outerLeft: [ 1 ],